GROUP WORKSHOPs

 Join us for a 2-hour immersive workshop exploring themes of belonging, roots, and home through creativity and ritual.

-The Art of Belonging: Connect to Your Roots With Creativity and Ritual
+Connect to Your Roots With Creativity and Ritual

-The Art of Belonging is a creative and therapeutic space designed to celebrate identity, culture, and connection—catered, but not exclusively, to Third Culture Kids (TCKs) and individuals who navigate multiple cultural influences.
+Return to the Roots is a creative and therapeutic space designed to celebrate identity, culture, and connection—catered, but not exclusively, to Third Culture Kids (TCKs) and individuals who navigate multiple cultural influences.

 Third Culture Kids (TCKs) are individuals who have grown up in a blend of cultural environments—whether due to migration, expat life, international schooling, or diverse family backgrounds.
 They often develop a unique and fluid sense of identity, shaped by multiple cultural influences, which fosters adaptability, resilience, and a deep appreciation for diversity.
 While they may not fit neatly into one singular culture, their experiences offer them a rich, multifaceted perspective on the world.